boazbk/tcs/lec_17_model_rand.md

 ## $\mathbf{BPP}$ and $\mathbf{NP}$ completeness

 Since "noisy processes" abound in nature, randomized algorithms can be realized physically, and so it is reasonable to propose $\mathbf{BPP}$ rather than $\mathbf{P}$ as our mathematical model for "feasible" or "tractable" computation.
-One might wonder if this makes all the previous lectures irrelevant, and in particular does the theory of $\mathbf{NP}$ completeness still apply to probabilistic algorithms.
+One might wonder if this makes all the previous chapters irrelevant, and in particular does the theory of $\mathbf{NP}$ completeness still apply to probabilistic algorithms.
 Fortunately, the answer is _Yes_:

 > # {.theorem title="NP hardness and  BPP" #NPCandBPP}